-- Water the plants only in early hours.
+- Water the plants only in the early hours.
 Cabbage plants should water regularly.

 - A Cabbage plant needs 2-4 cm of water per week.

-- Don’t water Cabbage directly use water can or sprinkler to water the plants.
+- Don’t water Cabbage directly use a water can or sprinkler to water the plants.

 Sunlight requirement Growing Cabbage In Pots:

-- A Cabbage plant needs good amount of sunlight for 5 to 6 hours.
+- A Cabbage plant needs a good amount of sunlight for 5 to 6 hours.

 - Place the container in a location where it receives at least 5 to 6 hours or even more amount of sunlight per day.

-- A healthy growth of Cabbage plants needs direct sun, air and water resource.
+- The healthy growth of Cabbage plants needs direct sun, air, and water resource.

-- Best location for containers are the sunniest areas like balcony/backyards/terraces/window shelves/front yards.
+- The best location for containers is the sunniest areas like balcony/backyards/terraces/window shelves/front yards.

 Fertilizer for Growing Cabbage In Pots:

 - Cabbages are heavy feeders.
 They need constant fertilizing.

 - Feed the plants every week with a balanced organic fertilizer.
 Buy the fertilizer composed of boron, calcium, and magnesium, which promotes the growth of heads.

 - During the Cabbage head formation period, fertilize the plants with a water-soluble or liquid organic fertilizer in N: P: K ration of 20:20:20.
 Apply the fertilizer as per the labeled instructions.

 - You also fertilize the plants with fish emulsion and natural composts or tea composts will increase the nutrient levels in the soil and fastens the growth of the plants.